RudiesGarage/JetSetRadioLive/README.md

 # JetSetRadioLive Android App
+## Currently dead due to the death of JSRL

 The Android App for [JetSetRadioLive](https://jetsetradio.live/) so even the cops can tune in when they're not eating donuts!